coetzeer/coetzeer/_posts/2018-02-21-finding-the-least-lazy-way-to-ssl.markdown

 There are private keys too.
 There's a private key that you get when you generate your public key.
 Another important private key is the one used by the Certificate Authority (CA).
 That is a VERY important key as it forms the basis of the chain of trust that is the foundation of how SSL works.
 More about that later.

-{% include figure image_path="/assets/img/github_cert.png" alt="CAs.
-Bad" class="image-medium image-centre" caption="Github's certificate." %}
+{% include figure image_path="/assets/img/ssl-signature.png" alt="Illegible" class="image-medium image-centre" caption="Github's certificate." %}

 ### 2. Certificates are on servers
 They and get downloaded by browsers.
 They serve two purposes: firstly encrypt the traffic they're sending between themselves, and secondly verify that you are who you say you are.